 Do not allow spilled gasoline to pool on camouflage colored bodywork.
-Also do not allow gasoline soaked rags to be placed on camouflage bodywork.
-Gasoline can damage the camouflage coating.
+Also, do not allow gasoline soaked rags to be placed on camouflage bodywork.

 Engine oil quality is a major factor that affects both the performance and the service life of the engine.